BrianAlexis/Web-Project-from-scratch-without-frameworks/README.md

-# What is this project?
+# What is this project about?

 This project is based on learning how the COMPONENTS of React work.
-I made a basic page with HTML and CSS (later in the project I will use TailwindCSS) but what I focused most on in the project was understanding how the logic behind the creation of the React COMPONENTS works.
+I made a basic page with HTML and CSS (later in the project I will use TailwindCSS) but what I focused most on this project was understanding how the logic behind the creation of the React COMPONENTS works.
 This project is made with vanilla JS and with a single dependency called json-server to simulate a JSON API to bring all my data from.

 ## Project initialization